-In a non-participant observation method, the researcher will have a structured checklist to observe that he will note in his dairy, like observing the working of a film set, observing children in a classroom etc. But both these examples can also be done using the participant observation method.
+In non-participant observation method, the researcher will have a structured check list to observe that he will note in his dairy, like observing the working of a film set, observing children in a classroom etc.

+But both these examples can also be done using the participant observation method.

 Researchers and scholars in the field of communication studies have used ethnography to understand communication aspects like communication behaviors and phenomenon.
-They have gone into in depth analysis of not much appreciated routines, as well explained by this definition of ethnography -a method is a storied, careful, and systematic examination of the reality-generating mechanisms of everyday lifel (Coulon, 1995).
+They have gone into in depth analysis of not much appreciated routines, as well explained by this definition of ethnography "a method is a storied, careful, and systematic examination of the reality-generating mechanisms of everyday life" (Coulon, 1995).

-The studies done in the field of communication using ethnography as a methodology, explains the -how" of the mundane practices in the field of work or otherwise in establishing their identities of individuals through their daily actions.
-By doing this one understands the -whyll and -how comel of communication by people.
+The studies done in the field of communication using ethnography as a methodology, explains the "how" of the mundane practices in the field of work or otherwise in establishing their identities of individuals through their daily actions.
+By doing this one understand the "why" and "how come" of communication by people.